osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 - Fuzz test binary search algorithm, to see that it still works correctly across wide scale ranges
 - Fuzz test approximate equality of iterative approximation swap algorithm and direct equation swap.
 - Flow testing the entire stableswap scaling factor update process

-## Extensions

-- The astute observer may notice that the equation we are solving in $\text{solve cfmm}$ is actually a cubic polynomial in $y$, with an always-positive derivative.
-We should then be able to use newton's root finding algorithm to solve for the solution with quadratic convergence.
-We do not pursue this today, due to other engineering tradeoffs, and insufficient analysis being done.